jeddhopkins/cv/README.md

 - Object Oriented Design
 - Agile

-#### University of Essex (September 2003 to July 2006)
+#### Sheffield Hallam University (September 2008 to July 2013)

-- Philosophy, BA (Hons), 2.1
-- Directed and acted in several plays at the Lakeside Theatre
-- Worked at the University Student's Union throughout my studies
+- Banking with Financial Management, Bachelor of Arts, with Merit
+- Played football for the university B team & 5-a-side in a private league

 ## Interests

-I direct theatre in my spare time and have directed short plays performed at Lyric Hammersmith and St James Theatre.
+- I love reading in my spare time and try to finish a book every three weeks
-I play tag rugby with AND Digital, travel whenever I can and enjoy exploring London.
+- I play 5-a-side football whenever I can and enjoy exploring London.
-You can find me at the gym most mornings and I'm a regular at yoga.
+- You can find me at the gym most mornings and I'm a regular at yoga.